celery/celery/docs/userguide/tasks.rst

 ~~~~~~~

 Task is waiting for execution or unknown.
-Any task id that is not know is implied to be in the pending state.
+Any task id that is not known is implied to be in the pending state.

 .. state:: STARTED